Elon Musk tweets, deletes brag that Tesla will be biggest company ‘in a few months’

 Musk’s tweets have been the subject of amusement, investor lawsuits and a securities fraud charge by the SEC.

-In September 2018, the agency charged Musk with securities fraud after he tweeted to his 22 million followers that he could take Tesla private at $420 per share and that he already had the funding to do so — just pending a shareholder vote.
+In September 2018, the agency charged Musk with securities fraud after he tweeted to his followers that he could take Tesla private at $420 per share and that he already had the funding to do so — just pending a shareholder vote.
 The SEC alleged that the “series of false and misleading tweets” caused Tesla’s stock price to jump more than 6 percent that day and significantly disrupted the market.
-Musk and Tesla ultimately reached a settlement with the SEC, with each paying a $20 million penalty.
+Musk and Tesla ultimately reached a settlement with the SEC, with each paying a $20 million penalty, and Musk had to step down from his position as chairman of the board for three years.

-And Musk’s latest Twitter spiel comes just one day after the National Labor Relations Board called on Tesla to have Musk delete a tweet from 2018 discouraging unionization and rehire a former employee who the company fired, upholding a 2019 administrative law judge ruling that stated company engaged in unfair labor practices.
+And Musk’s latest Twitter spiel comes just one day after the National Labor Relations Board called on Tesla to have Musk delete a tweet from 2018 discouraging unionization and rehire a former employee the company fired, upholding a 2019 administrative law judge ruling that stated the company engaged in unfair labor practices.

 As of Friday morning, the tweet was still up.
-It reads, “Nothing stopping Tesla team at our car plant from voting union.
+It reads: “Nothing stopping Tesla team at our car plant from voting union.
 Could do so tmrw if they wanted.
 But why pay union dues & give up stock options for nothing?
-Our safety record is 2X better than when plant was UAW & everybody already gets healthcare.”
+Our safety record is 2X better than when plant was UAW & everybody already gets 22.”

 Tesla shares were down slightly in Friday morning trading, hovering near $633, down about 1 percent.
 The company with a more than $612.1 billion market cap is expected to release its quarterly earnings in late April or early May.